simp/simp-doc/docs/glossary.rst

       See: `SIMP Compliance Engine Repository <https://github.com/simp/pupmod-simp-compliance_markup>`__

    SIMP Compliance Profile
-      A collection of data that maps policy directly to Puppet class and defined type parameters.
+      A collection of data that maps policy directly to Puppet :term:`class` and :term:`defined type` parameters.
 These profiles are used by the :term:`SIMP Compliance Engine`.

    SIMP EE
    SIMP Enterprise Edition
       A version of SIMP with commercial support by Onyx Point, Inc. that provides additional capabilities beyond :term:`SIMP CE`.

+      Comparison: `SIMP Editions Overview <https://www.onyxpoint.com/simp.html>`__
+      Documentation: `SIMP Enterprise Edition <https://www.simp-project.com/docs/simp-enterprise/develop/>`__

    SIMP Server
       The first server that is built in a SIMP environment and the server that